FREQUENTLY ASKED QUESTIONS

 eventually looks foolish if you just do some unbiased research.

-People who study a concept in which they have no
+for Christianity?
+People who study a concept in which they have no emotional

-emotional investment are going to offer more reliable conclusions than those
+investment are going to offer more reliable conclusions than those who want the

-may want to begin your quest for enlightenment here.
+concept to yield a specific result.
+You may want to begin your quest for

 8. May I